by Natasha Vargas-Cooper

 None of these numbers are the same and there is no central database across agencies where you can type in someone’s name and see where and when they were killed, if the suspect who killed them was ever arrested, if that suspect went to trial, or the outcome of the trial.
 The Homicide report is trying, through journalism, to build that database.
 Nicole, a staff researcher, and a full-time member of the database team, Ken Schwencke (who rebuilt the Homicide Report in 2010 and gave it a much more user-friendly format, and who also built the paper’s earthquake story-writing robot) are going one year at a time, matching up murders with case numbers and outcomes.
 They are starting with 2009 because it takes about two years to go from a homicide arrest to a verdict.

 The comment section of the Homicide Report is unlike any other discussion thread on the Internet.
-For one, they are categorically less racist than most of the LA Times' other commenters.
+For one, they are categorically less racist than most of the LA Times’ other commenters.
 There also lengthy, fairly rational discussions about the chronic problems of broken homes, poverty, dysfunctional policing, and the overall nature of crime.
-Many commenters are members of the community with high murder rates and they come to Homicide Report to leave informal eulogies, such as:
+Many commenters are members of the community with high murder rates and they come to Homicide Report to leave informal eulogies,

 I was Anthony’s younger brother but no one in our family ever called him that.
 He was Tony to me, and little Tony to other family members (He shared my Dad’s name).
 To choose one memory would not do justice to his name since he brought so much joy to everyone.
 He would hide behind corners to try to scare me(And vice versa), feed me when I was hungry(Mostly hot cheetos, they were my favorite), but he also would comfort me.
 I remember years ago when my father was in the hospital Tony told me that Dad was most likely not going to make it.
 Was I sad?
 Of course.
 But till this day I always remember him being honest.
 He told me some of the most heart breaking news of my life then just got down on one knee and gave me a hug.
 He did so much for me and I never really told him thanks.
 I still remember playing video games with him prior to his death.
 I am writing this for unknown reasons.
 It is 6 in the morning and the only thing on my mind is what arm was his Van Halen tattoo on.
 He was shot because the shooters mistakenly saw a “VF” (Rival gang Varrio Flats)on his arm which was in fact a “VH”.
 They said they saw his tattoo and shot him but if it was on his left side, did they really see it?
 He always wore long sleeved shirts when he went out too.
 It was close to midnight as well, how could they really see his tattoo?
 Maybe I’m reading to much into this but I will always wonder.
 Tony, whether or not your soul is in Heaven(If it does exist) I hope you’re happy.
 Tell our Dad and Great Grandparents; Fred and Mary that I said, Hello.
 We all miss you, and Mom’s work gave you a spot on their golden tree of life thing.
 Anyway I love you man, and I will say to you what I said 6 years back “See you later foo.”